SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 - How recent is the most recent data?
 Are there time gaps?
 ---
 This checklist is essential for ensuring that your data sources are reliable and suitable for analytics and decision-making.

+### Best way for cleaning the data
+- What is cleaning in your dictionary?
+Fiil null?
+Normalize the dataset?
+Or keep it raw?
+- Tracing the source of errors in data for data integrity.
+- Make changes in the dataset after careful consideration.
+- Valuable Raw data shouldn't be affected after data cleaning.